conrad-blucher-institute/fog_benchmarks_models/README.md

 ## Todo

 - [X] Add final benchmark result spreadsheet to repo
-- [ ] Remove hard-coded paths to the FogNet data folders
+- [X] Remove hard-coded paths to the FogNet data folders
-- [ ] Add references to the FogNet papers, when published
 - [ ] Make repo public when appropriate to do so